tivolicloud/interface/BUILD_WIN.md

 Download the file named win64-x64 Installer from the [CMake Website](https://cmake.org/download/).
 You can access the installer on this [3.15 Version page](https://cmake.org/files/v3.15/).
 During installation, make sure to check "Add CMake to system PATH for all users" when prompted.

 ### Step 3.
 Create VCPKG environment variable
 In the next step, you will use CMake to build High Fidelity.
 By default, the CMake process builds dependency files in Windows' `%TEMP%` directory, which is periodically cleared by the operating system.
-To prevent you from having to re-build the dependencies in the event that Windows clears that directory, we recommend that you create a `HIFI_VCPKG_BASE` environment variable linked to a directory somewhere on your machine.
+To prevent you from having to re-build the dependencies in the event that Windows clears that directory, we recommend that you create a `TIVOLI_VCPKG_BASE` environment variable linked to a directory somewhere on your machine.
 That directory will contain all dependency files until you manually remove them.

 To create this variable:
 * Naviagte to 'Edit the System Environment Variables' Through the start menu.
 * Click on 'Environment Variables'
 * Select 'New'
-* Set "Variable name" to `HIFI_VCPKG_BASE`
+* Set "Variable name" to `TIVOLI_VCPKG_BASE`
 * Set "Variable value" to any directory that you have control over.

-Additionally, if you have Visual Studio 2019 installed and _only_ Visual Studio 2019 (i.e. you do not have Visual Studio 2017 installed) you must add an additional environment variable `HIFI_VCPKG_BOOTSTRAP` that will fix a bug in our `vcpkg` pre-build step.
+Additionally, if you have Visual Studio 2019 installed and _only_ Visual Studio 2019 (i.e. you do not have Visual Studio 2017 installed) you must add an additional environment variable `TIVOLI_VCPKG_BOOTSTRAP` that will fix a bug in our `vcpkg` pre-build step.

 To create this variable:
 * Naviagte to 'Edit the System Environment Variables' Through the start menu.
 * Click on 'Environment Variables'
 * Select 'New'
-* Set "Variable name" to `HIFI_VCPKG_BOOTSTRAP`
+* Set "Variable name" to `TIVOLI_VCPKG_BOOTSTRAP`
 * Set "Variable value" to `1`

 ### Step 4.
 Running CMake to Generate Build Files